KannonZenetism/zenetism-field-physics/structural-neuroscience/snx/pathologization-of-independent-framework-development.md

 1. Error correction: Documented across multiple sessions — terminology corrections, structural revisions, identification of internal inconsistencies, entire sections rewritten to resolve diagnosed problems.
 2. Consistency under scrutiny: Framework subjected to cross-examination by multiple AI architectures (GPT-4o, Claude, Gemini) and refined through each engagement.
 Consistency increases under audit.
 3. Falsifiability: Explicit falsifiability conditions established within the framework.
 Scope-of-claims sections in every document specifying what the framework does and does not claim.
-4. Temporal coherence: Development spanning twenty years of documented independent research, with DOI-registered publications, timestamped GitHub commits, and version-controlled documentation.
+4. Temporal coherence: Development spanning twenty-two years of spiritual and philosophical research, sixteen years of institutional academic records, and a lifetime (forty-one years) of autistic cognition and sustained interest in deep structure — with DOI-registered publications, timestamped GitHub commits, and version-controlled documentation.
 5. Independent generative capacity: Core architecture predates AI collaboration by decades.
 AI systems assist with formalization, cross-referencing, and error detection.
 The human contributor directs all structural decisions and frequently overrides AI suggestions.
 6. Response to disconfirmation: Documented integration of external critique — corrections from multiple AI collaborators are evaluated, accepted when warranted, and rejected with stated reasons when not.